fongandrew/hydeout/awards.md

 Best oral presentation presented by a student or postdoc.

 ### [Dissertation Award](/dissertation_award)
-Best dissertation by a PhD student.
+Outstanding dissertation by a PhD student.

 ### [Distinguished Article Award](/article_award)
 Award for an outstanding article in any peer-reviewed journal judged best in the area of biomolecular archaeology.